Sam-js2/Sam-js2.github.io/content/projects.md

   - block: collection
     content:
       title: Selected Projects
-      text: A non-exhaustive list of the research projects I have been involved with.
+      text: A non-exhaustive list of the research projects I have been involved with:
       filters:
         folders:
           - project